nautobot/nautobot/nautobot/docs/user-guide/administration/upgrading/from-v1/ipam-upgrade-guide.md

 - An `IPAddress` should not be created if a suitable parent `Prefix` of type `Network` does not exist
 - An `IPAddress` can be a member of a `Pool` but only if the `Pool` is a child of a `Network`
 - If an eligible parent `Prefix` cannot be found for an `IPAddress` in a given `Namespace`, creation or update of that `IPAddress` will fail.
-- If deleting a parent `Prefix` would result in any child `IPAddress` objects to become orphaned, the delete opration will fail.
+- If deleting a parent `Prefix` would result in any child `IPAddress` objects to become orphaned, the delete operation will fail.

 As with the [`Prefix` parenting guidance](#prefix-parenting-guidance) above, violating this guidance in Nautobot 2.0 will result in a warning; in a future Nautobot release this will be changed to an enforced data constraint.

 ### Parenting affinity during the upgrade

-A best effort is made to keep `Prefixes` and `IPAddresses` together by shared attributes such as `Tenant`, but this is not alway possible for various reasons such as numerous duplicate with identical or too-closely-similar criteria.
+A best effort is made to keep `Prefixes` and `IPAddresses` together by shared attributes such as `Tenant`, but this is not always possible for various reasons such as numerous duplicates with identical or too-closely-similar criteria.

 When identifying possible ancestors for child `Prefix` or `IPAddress` objects during the reparenting phase of the upgrade process, the following sets of attributes will be compared in order: